discourse/discourse-algolia/README.md

 - Speed: Results update immediately with each keystroke
 - Relevance: Metrics like views and likes are used to surface the best content first
 - User experience: All indicies are searched simultaneously and presented in a unified view
+- Analytics: See what users are searching for, see top queries that produce 0 results

 ## Prerequisites